Donaim/miseq-workflow-pres/slides.md

 - They look for `needsprocessing` as a signal to start processing.

 <!--
 The MiSeq doesn't tell us when its done.
 So we check ourselves.
 A script checks the RAW_DATA drive every 15 minutes looking for new run folders.
-When it sees files that look complete, it drops a flag file.
-Then MiCall's watcher and miseqqc pick that up and start processing.
+When it sees files that look complete, it drops a special flag file called `needsprocessing`.
+Then MiCall's watcher and MiseqQC pick that up and start processing.
 -->

 ---